brikis98/yevgeniy-brikman-homepage/_posts/2020-10-06-thanks-for-the-feedback.md

 - Ask for the exact type of feedback you need: e.g., appreciation, coaching, evaluation.
 - If the feedback giver doesn't understand the different types of feedback, find a way to force the conversation that way anyway.
 E.g., If you want appreciation and encouragement, instead of, "can I have some feedback," ask, "what are your 3 favorite parts?"
 - Learn how to handle tough situations.
-E.g., "We‚Äôre at a deadlock.
-Your solution is that I give in, but that doesn‚Äôt seem fair.
+E.g., "We're at a deadlock.
+Your solution is that I give in, but that doesn't seem fair.
 What other options do you propose?"

 **6. Try the feedback out**

 We're often afraid to take feedback because we assume it requires some huge, painful, irreversible change.
 But the reality is that you can make it much easier to accept feedback by remembering two things:

 - It's OK to just temporarily try the feedback out.
 That is, sit with the feedback for a little while and just see how it feels.
-If it doesn‚Äôt fit, no problem, let it go.
+If it doesn't fit, no problem, let it go.
 There's no risk!
 But maybe, after a little time has passed, you'll realize the feedback fits.
 - Remember that the changes suggested by feedback don't have to be forever.
 For example, it's not "do yoga for the rest of your life," it's, "try yoga for one day."
-It‚Äôs not, "change this presentation forever," it‚Äôs, "try doing the presentation differently one time."
+It's not, "change this presentation forever," it's, "try doing the presentation differently one time."
 Lower the bar for accepting feedback and you'll find it much easier to take!

 **Rating**: 4 stars